pbojan/googledrive-applet-cinnamon/README.md

 - Open your Drive folder location
 - Whitelist specific files/folders

 *NOTE: New features will be coming soon!
-Make sure to leave your feedback about what you like or what you like to see in the future updates!*
+Make sure to leave your feedback about what you like or want to see in the future updates!*

 ## Usage Help